 heal easier because there is more of a blood supply in the area.

 Symptoms of a SLAP tear include a painful ‘catching’ sensation when moving the shoulder,

-usually more-so with overhead movements such as throwing.
-A pain that is deep within the
+usually associated with overhead movements such as throwing.
+Patients also commonly report pain deep within the

-shoulder or in the back of the shoulder joint is often commonly reported.
+shoulder or in the back of the shoulder joint.

 Diagnosing a SLAP Tear

 Diagnosis of a SLAP tear begins by taking a patient history and performing physical examination tests.
 Your physician will usually ask specific questions to help indentify symptoms associated with a SLAP tear and how the injury occured.

 Because there are a wide variety of shoulder complications, MRI scan may be used to confirm clinical diagnoses.
 Because the labrum is a small piece of tissue within the shoulder joint, contrast dye must be used to highlight injured areas.
 This dye will be injected into your shoulder joint during the MRI scan, and allows the physician to find the exact point of injury.

 Depending on the severity of the tear, your physician may opt for conservative treatment before resorting to surgery.
 Symptoms of minor tears may be improved with a regimen of phyiscal therapy and anti-inflammatory drugs.
 Patients must enusre that they continue physical therapy exercises following the end of their regimen to ensure the tear does not get worse.